zeromq/czmq/README.txt

 C has no standard API style.
 It is one thing to write a useful component, but something else to provide an API that is consistent and obvious across many components.
 We learned from building [OpenAMQ](http://www.openamq.org), a messaging client and server of 0.5M LoC, that a consistent model for extending C makes life for the application developer much easier.

 The general model is that of a class (the source package) that provides objects (in fact C structures).
 The application creates objects and then works with them.
 When done, the application destroys the object.
-In C, we tend to use the same name for the object as the class, when we can, and it looks like this (to take a fictitious czmq class):
+In C, we tend to use the same name for the object as the class, when we can, and it looks like this (to take a fictitious CZMQ class):

     zregexp_t *regexp = zregexp_new (regexp_string);
     if (!regexp)